Aerial of the ranch house photographed by Alan Nyiri

 By Michelle Hunter

-The ranch was originally established in the 1860’s as a homestead ranch of 160 acres, which was then sold by Edward Nye Fish in 1876 for the fine price of $2,000 by Englishman Walter L. Vail.
-Over the years the ranch expanded with acreage, mines, railroads, and add-ons to buildings.
-Growth was booming in the west.
+The ranch was originally established in the 1870s as a homestead ranch of 160 acres, which was then sold by Edward Nye Fish in 1876 for the fine price of $2,000 to partners Walter L. Vail and Herbert Hislop.
+Over the years, the ranch expanded with acreage, mines, and add-ons to buildings.
+Growth was booming in the west, contributing significantly to Sonoita ranch history.

-Later sold to the Boice family in 1928, the ranch gained many modern amenities and upgrades as a home for a growing cowboy family, which can still be seen and appreciated today.
+Later sold to the Boice family in 1928, the Empire Ranch gained many modern amenities and upgrades as a home for a growing cowboy family, which can still be seen and appreciated today.

-Starting in 1946, the ranch also became employed to film western movies and TV series, many of which you may be familiar with, such as The Outlaw Josie Wales, 3:10 to Yuma, A Star Is Born, Bonanza, Gunfight at the O.K.
+Starting in 1946, the ranch also became a popular location for filming western movies and TV series, many of which you may be familiar with, such as The Outlaw Josie Wales, 3:10 to Yuma, A Star Is Born, Bonanza, Gunfight at the O.K.
 Corral, Oklahoma!, Red River, The Cowboys, and several others.

-The buildings are impressive and awe worthy, as if walking through a time capsule dating back to its origins in the 1800’s.
-As you are guided by a knowledgeable docent through the ranch property and buildings, you will be taken back in time to the ranch’s hay day.
+The buildings are impressive and awe-worthy, as if walking through a time capsule dating back to its origins in the 1800's.
+As you are guided by a knowledgeable docent through the ranch property and buildings, you will be transported back in time to the ranch's heyday.
 You too can see why this piece of history is worth protecting, honoring, and experiencing for yourself.

 That very protection was almost compromised when the ranch was sold to Gulf American Corporation (GAC) in 1969, who planned to convert the area into a large residential suburban community.
-Fortunately, a lease arrangement was worked out by Pancho Boice to continue ranching the Empire.
+Fortunately, a lease arrangement was worked out by Pancho Boice to continue ranching the Empire, preserving a key part of Sonoita ranch history.

-In 1988 the ownership of the land was transferred to the Bureau of Land Management, who still manages the land today in partnership with the Empire Ranch Foundation (ERF).
-The Foundation was established as a non-profit organization in 1997 to preserve the ranch buildings, enhance education, and provide recreational opportunities to the public.
-To this day, the land and headquarters have only supported cattle operations and minimal remodeling changes to keep structural integrity and the mission of the Foundation alive.
+In 1988, the ownership of the land was transferred to the Bureau of Land Management, which still manages the land today in partnership with the Empire Ranch Foundation.
+Established as a non-profit organization in 1997, the Empire Ranch Foundation aims to preserve the ranch buildings, enhance education, and provide recreational opportunities to the public, all while honoring the wild west heritage of the area.
+To this day, the land and headquarters have only supported cattle operations and minimal remodeling changes to maintain structural integrity and uphold the mission of the Foundation.

 Plans of the residential suburban neighborhood the GAC had for the Empire in the 70s.

-This year, the Empire celebrates its 150th anniversary of wild west nature, spirit, and culture.
-The continuation of this heritage is thanks to the volunteers who help keep history thriving.
-From helping on volunteer workdays twice monthly, offering docent lead tours, hosting events, pursuing donors, and engaging the public with ranch events, the volunteers are truly the heart of this organization.
+This year, the Empire Ranch Foundation proudly celebrates its 150th anniversary of wild west nature, spirit, and culture.
+The continuation of this Sonoita ranch history is made possible by the dedicated volunteers who help keep this vital heritage alive.
+From helping on monthly volunteer workdays, offering docent-led tours, hosting events, pursuing donors, and engaging the public with ranch events, the volunteers are truly the heart of this organization.

-Today, the Empire ranch house can be enjoyed by visitors daily from sunrise to sunset- free of charge.
-The Visitor Center and Gift Shop happily accommodate guests most weekends, when their docent lead tours are also offered.
-Numerous events are hosted throughout the year to celebrate history within, including:
+Today, the Empire Ranch house, a key part of the Sonoita ranch history, can be enjoyed by visitors daily from sunrise to sunset—free of charge.
+The Visitor Center and Gift Shop happily accommodate guests most weekends and when their docent-led tours are offered.
+Numerous events are hosted throughout the year to celebrate our wild west heritage, including:

-Currently, the pressing goal of the ERF is to restore the tack shed and barn as they are vulnerable to becoming too structurally hazardous to continue to stand.
-Large donations will help secure the respectful restoration of these buildings so that they may stand firmly for another 150 years.
+Currently, the pressing goal of the Empire Ranch Foundation is to repair the South Barn and outbuildings, as they are at risk of becoming too structurally hazardous to remain standing.
+Large donations will aid in the respectful restoration of these buildings, ensuring they can stand firmly and proud for another 150 years.

-If you are interested in helping maintain the history at the ranch, you can volunteer on a scheduled workday, become a member, donate monetarily in general or for a specific cause (like the tack shed), or attend events hosted!
+If you are interested in helping maintain the history at the ranch, you can volunteer on a scheduled workday, become a member, donate monetarily, or attend events hosted by the Empire Ranch Foundation!

-For more information about the Empire, scheduled events, becoming a member, or donations, visit: https://empireranchfoundation.org/
+For more information about the Empire Ranch Foundation, scheduled events, becoming a member, or making donations, visit: https://empireranchfoundation.org/

 SSVEC Currents